 Where possible you should make working hours and staff location more flexible.
-It may be possible for you to offer the opportunity of working from home or leaving and arriving at a different time to prevent lengthy journeys.
+After Covid, many people are now used to working from home.
+It may be possible for you to offer the opportunity of leaving and arriving at a different time to prevent lengthy journeys.